TriangleBear/Ev_Ap/README.md

 ### `menu.py`

-This script defines the user interface and manages interactions with the database through `dbActions`.
+This script defines the user interface and manages interactions with the database through `dblite.py`.
 The primary functions are:

-- **list_tables**: Retrieves all tables from the database except the 'Members' table.
+- **list_tables**: Retrieves all tables from the SQLite database, excluding the 'Members' table.
 - **confirm_button_clicked**: Handles the selection of a table and opens a new window to display its data.
 - **create_table_window**: Creates a new window to display data from a selected table, with functionality for searching, refreshing, and exporting data.
 - **rfid_scan_event**: Handles RFID scanning events, verifies if the RFID exists, and records attendance.
 - **register_member_button_clicked**: Opens a window to register a new member by entering details like member ID, name, student number, and RFID.
 - **create_event_button_clicked**: Opens a window to create a new event.
-- **update_tables_dropdown**: Updates the dropdown menu with the available tables from the database.
+- **update_tables_dropdown**: Updates the dropdown menu with the available tables from the SQLite database.
 - **center_window**: Centers the window on the screen.

-### `dbActions.py`
+### `dblite.py`

-This script manages all interactions with the database, including registering members, creating event tables, and recording attendance.
+This script manages all interactions with the SQLite database, including registering members, creating event tables, and recording attendance.

-- **member_register**: Registers a new member in the database.
+- **member_register**: Registers a new member in the SQLite database.
 - **member_exists**: Checks if a member exists based on the RFID number.
-- **list_tables**: Retrieves a list of all tables from the database except the 'Members' table.
+- **list_tables**: Retrieves a list of all tables from the database, excluding the 'Members' table.
 - **create_event_table**: Creates a new table for an event, associating it with the 'Members' table.
 - **fetch_table_data**: Fetches data from a specified table, either member data or event attendance data.
 - **attendance_member_event**: Records attendance for a member at a specific event.

-### `dbcloud.py`
+### `rfid_app.py`

-This script contains the database connection logic, using MySQL's `pymysql` library to connect to the database.
-It retrieves credentials from the `creds.py` file.
+This script handles the RFID scanning events and updates the GUI accordingly.
+It connects to the database through the functions in `dblite.py`.

-- **get_db_connection**: Establishes a connection to the MySQL database using credentials stored in `creds.py`.
+- **rfid_scan_event**: Handles RFID scans and updates the attendance for the corresponding event.

 ---